 - 147 playoff points (29th all-time)

-Why He Should Be In
+Why Recchi Should Be In the HHoF

 Recchi’s career totals are impressive.
 He’s consistently among the highest ranked Hockey Hall of Fame eligible players who aren’t already in the Hall.
 He has the most games played of anyone not in the Hall of Fame, he’s first in assists, points, and even strength goals.
 He’s second in goals and game-winning goals, third in power play goals, shots and playoff assists, fourth in playoff points and fifth in playoff goals.